Australian National Phenome Centre

 Revolutionary research that will transform the health and lives of billions

-The Australian National Phenome Centre (ANPC), led by Murdoch University, is set to transform the health of millions of Australians and billions more around the world
+The Australian National Phenome Centre (ANPC), led by Murdoch University, will transform how long and how well people live, not just in Australia, but around the world.

 World-leading researchers at the ANPC plan to revolutionise the diagnosis, prevention and treatment of serious health challenges like cancer, Alzheimer’s, autism, obesity and Type 2 diabetes.